rons1/term.everything/Readme.md

 ## Roadmap
 1. [x] Term some things <--- This is where we are at
-  - Some apps or (even most apps) may fail to launch or crash!
+  - Some apps or (even most apps) may fail to launch or even crash!
 Please create [an issue]( https://github.com/mmulet/term.everything/issues) if you have problems.
 2. [ ] Term most things
 3. [ ] Term everything❗